pink88/Tuiss2HA/README.md

 8. Give the blind a name.
 9. Click **Submit**.

-## Features ##
+### Entities provided ###
+- Cover
+- Battery sensor
+- Signal Strength sensor
+- Favourite position button

+### Cover features ###
 - Set position
 - Open
 - Close
 - Stop

-- Battery State (through action)
-- Signal Strength
-- Favourite position
-- Decimal Blind position (through action)
-- Simultaneous blind positioning (through action)
-- Force Unlock blind (through action)
+## Configuration options

+From the integration's Options screen you can configure:

+- **Reconnection attempts**: number of retries before giving up on a connection.
+- **Check position on restart**: fetch current position after Home Assistant restarts.
+- **Blind motor speed**: for supported models (Standard, Comfort, Slow).
+- **Favorite position**: a percentage value that can be triggered with the "Go to Favorite Position" action.
+- **Limits**: set the upper and lower boundaries of the blind which control how far the blind will move from open to closed.

+## Actions
-*Note: All actions can be run manually from (Developer Tools → Actions) or included in an automation.
+All actions can be run manually from (Developer Tools → Actions) or included in an automation.

 ### Battery State ###
 Tuiss blinds do not provide an accurate battery percentage.
 Instead, the integration exposes a binary battery state: